Actualizado: 2 jun

 Avoid the impostor syndrome

-The key to overcome this feeling is to let it go. ( just like the song from Frozen) We all have room for improvement, remember that you don't need to know it all, you just have to have the passion to learn it.
+The key to overcoming this feeling is to let it go. ( yes, just like the song from Frozen) We all have room for improvement.
+Remember that you don't need to know it all, you just have to have the passion to learn it.

 If you are looking for a job, the headhunter is your user

-This isn't set in stone, the way headhunters look for a UX UI designer may change form one country from another but this helped me get my first job.
+This isn't set in stone, the way headhunters look for a UX UI designer may change from one country to another but this helped me land my first job.

 A headhunter has little to no idea what a UI UX designer is, so help them understand and get to know you in the easiest way possible.
-Use Youtube as the channel to upload your reel, have a PDF attached to your webpage and have all of this links available on your Linkedin.
+Use Youtube as the channel to upload your reel, have a PDF or Word document attached to your webpage, and have all of these links available on your Linkedin profile.